cbisiere/tiny-prolog2/README.md

             expr, "|", expr ;

 ```
+where `graphic-identifier` and `quoted-identifier` are two additional forms of `identifier`.

 ### Edinburgh

 In Edinburgh mode, variable names start with a `_` or with an uppercase letter.
+Compared to PrologII+, three additional graphic chars are allowed in unquoted identifiers made of graphic chars.
 Tuples must be written following the `<>(...)` syntax.
 Syntax for rules and queries also differ from Prolog II+.
 Expressions are allowed at the highest level, that is, as goal in rules or queries.
 The goal `X is Y` is equivalent to `val(Y,X)`.

 For now, the Edinburgh parser supports the following part of the syntax: